 English Teaching: Practice and Critique

 Before reading the below...please note that English Teaching: Practice and Critique is now an Emerald Publishing Company journal.
+As the journal continues its journey as an Emerald publication, some of the below will no longer apply.
+We leave it here, to some extent, for its historical interest.
 To submit to the journal please click on English Teaching: Practice and Critique.

 Statement of purpose: English Teaching: Practice and Critique is a peer-reviewed journal aimed at encouraging critical reflective practice and classroom-based research.
 It seeks to promote theorising about English/literacy that is grounded in a range of contexts: classrooms, schools and wider educational constituencies.
 It provides a place where authors from a range of backgrounds can identify matters of common concern and thereby foster professional communities and networks.
 Where possible, it encourages comparative approaches to topics and issues.
 To this end, each issue deals with a distinct topic or issue.
 The "Topical Articles" section of the journal is peer-reviewed, and there is also a peer review process for "Classroom Narratives", a section which provides a forum for the stories and concerns of classroom teachers to be aired and shared.
 In addition, the journal invites "Articles in Dialogue", which may not be on the topic of the issue but can be seen as entering into dialogue with articles in preceding issues.
 The journal also invites "Review Articles", where reviewers nominated by the Review Editor engage with recently published texts which are deemed to be pertinent to the journal's readership.